Githubfevcee/AIreadmeTest/README.md

 Value Loss - Attempt 3 - More Simultaneous Instances and Hidden Units Changes:
 ![Losses_Value Loss 256HU](https://user-images.githubusercontent.com/37111215/236862968-f16f6ae2-f3af-405e-98da-3163d59698f9.svg)

+The complete training run can be viewed in this [Tensorboard](https://tensorboard.dev/experiment/BB7YBlNnQkqu51mYxkpFDw/#scalars).
 Since no substantial changes were made other than halving the Hidden Units in the configuration of the neural network, it is now certain that this modification has had a very positive impact on the AI's ability to better understand its environment and make smarter decisions.